irdin-pekaric/WACCO2025/README.md

 - The code expand_different_capture_method.py which takes html files and extracts the text from it storing it into a csv.
 - The code english_detection.py.
 The purpose of this code is, once the code was preprocessed, to detect the datapoints which are in english and to disregard the rest.
 - The word clouds and the respective topic labels that we manually reviewed based on the suggestion of LLAMA-2 (to be added).
+- The preprocessing_script.py code.
+This code contains the way we preprocess the data before putting it through the english filtering and the topic model
 - The code for data preprocessing, the keyword dictionary, and the code for the topic model(to be added).
 - The detailed classified related work list (to be added).
 - The search query from the literature review (literature-review-search-query.txt).